NationalSecurityAgency/skills-docs/docs/skills-client/endpoints.md

 http://localhost:8082/api/projects/ProjectA/skills/SkillA
 ```

-Endpoint takes **optional** JSON payload parameters.
+The Report Skill Endpoint also accepts **optional** JSON payload parameters.

 | Parameter     | Explanation   |
 | ------------- | -------------|
 | userId        | *(optional)* Report skill event on behalf of another user **(must be an admin of the project)**. |
 | timestamp     | *(optional)* Report skill event in the past **(must be an admin of the project)**.  |

-Here is an example of JSON payload reporting skill event for another user in the past:
+Here is an example JSON payload for reporting a skill event for another user in the past:

 ```json
 {